XiaoMi/soar/common/testdata/TestMarkdown2Html.md

 Typora support [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/) now.
 Input `---` at the top of the article and then press `Enter` will introduce one.
 Or insert one metadata block from the menu.

-### Table of Contents (TOC)
+### TableName of Contents (TOC)

-Input `[toc]` then press `Return` key will create a section for “Table of Contents” extracting all headers from one’s writing, its contents will be updated automatically.
+Input `[toc]` then press `Return` key will create a section for “TableName of Contents” extracting all headers from one’s writing, its contents will be updated automatically.

 ### Diagrams (Sequence, Flowchart and Mermaid)